EvanDarwin/poster3/docs/index.rst

 0.6 (TBD):
     - Update docs to clarify how to use multiple parameters with the same key
     - Fix for unicode filenames.
-Thanks to Zed A. Shaw
     - Added poster.version attribute.
-Thanks to Jp Calderone.
+Thanks to JP Calderone.
     - Handle StringIO file objects.
 Thanks to Christophe Combelles.

 0.9 (future):